ShreyashMahajan/shreyashmahajan-site/README.md

+# Shreyash Mahajan Portfolio
-I am Shreyash mahajan
+I am Shreyash mahajan, and i am learning frond end development.

-I am learning react js development course this is the assignemnt where i have to create a readmefile and push it to the github
+This is level zero course and it's a part of assignment.
+I am learning a lot and very happy doing this.

+This are some of the skills which i have learnt till now :

+1. Javascript
+2. NodeJS
+3. repl.it